Overfamiliar, aggressive, awkward – we’ve all been on the receiving end of a terrible sales pitch from a pushy seller.

 Finally, this is a great template to use when leads are tepid or unresponsive — especially when paired with a personalised message.

 Sales pitches don’t have to be an awkward experience.
-With these techniques and tips, you should be able to craft a sales pitch that strikes all the right chords, ensuring your outreach is pitch-perfect every time.
+With these sales pitch ideas and techniques, you should be able to craft a sales pitch that strikes all the right chords with your target audience, ensuring your outreach is pitch-perfect and gets your buyers to the next step of the sales process every time.

 Ready to put your pitching skills into action?
 Explore how Highspot makes engaging customers easier and more effective than ever.